Lee-AnnC/True_Essence/README.md

 User goals are:

-- To have a place where naturlaly made products can be purchased, knowing that they are 100% natural.
+- To have a place where naturally made products can be purchased, knowing that they are 100% natural.
 - To be able to find the latest tips in essential gardening and natural recipes easily.
 - To be able to contact the company should you have feedback or a concern.
 - To be able to shop online safely
-- To be able to have itms delivered at a nominal fee or free dependant on the sum spent.
+- To be able to have items delivered at a nominal fee or free dependant on the sum spent.
 - To have a place where a blog can be found filled with information.
-- To cbe able to add comments
+- To be able to add comments

 Some extra goals users might have: